Lzm03/CV_group-project/docs/report.md

 1. **A multi-backend, hot-swappable evaluation framework.** Each of the three core perception modules — object detection, hand tracking, and depth estimation — supports multiple algorithm backends switchable at runtime (keyboard keys `1`/`2`/`3`), enabling direct side-by-side comparison without restarting the system.

-2. **Automatic camera calibration from detected objects.** Rather than requiring manual calibration, the system infers the cm-per-pixel scale from the bounding box of any detected object with a known real-world width (e.g., A4 paper = 21 cm, smartphone = 7.2 cm), dynamically updating distance estimates.
+2. **Automatic camera calibration from detected objects.** Rather than requiring manual calibration, the system infers the cm-per-pixel scale from the bounding box of any detected object with a known real-world width (e.g., cup = 10 cm, smartphone = 7.2 cm), dynamically updating distance estimates.

 3. **An end-to-end multimodal pipeline with voice interaction.** The system integrates automatic speech recognition (Whisper), pattern-based natural language understanding, and text-to-speech output into a single real-time loop with a 1.2-second speech cooldown to prevent repetitive audio output.